CUES (supersedes MECS)

 All other referrals are via the GP on a GOS 18.
 Unlike in neighbouring Birmingham, there is no requirement to directly refer patients.
 When referring to a Birmingham GP it is suggested you include something along the lines of “Sandwell Optometrist: We do not directly refer, GP TO ACTION” and draw attention to this on the letter.

 In cases where a patient needs to be seen urgently or soon, you should decide if referral via GP is the most appropriate course.
-Please see this article.
-You may want to fax referral to BMEC on 0121 507 6785 following Birmingham LOC’s direct referral guidelines.
+You may wish to look at Birmingham LOC’s direct referral guidelines.
+The following information may also be useful:

 To find out what services are running in neighbouring areas, please see this page for website addresses/contact information for neighbouring LOCs